 The king’s body may be so weak that he cannot generate enough warmth to live without a warm body next to him, he may be old and frail and unable to administrate the affairs of the kingdom, but heart and soul, I wish him well, may he live forever, “May my lord King David live forever!”
 She did not think he lived too long; she wished him many more years.

 Bathsheba would be happy for David to live a long time, but, for discussion purposes, suppose that even if she were to take more delight in being the mother of king Solomon rather than being the wife of king David, we may observe that it is a noble thought for anyone to unselfishly wish health and long life for another, and especially when the lengthening of that life delays the benefits and advantages that will come to oneself.
 Here is another indication of the positive attitude Bathsheba maintained.
 David had wanted her first husband, Uriah, dead, but she wanted David to live a long time.

 Those who follow your leadership may want you to live or remain a long time, but that noble wish will not make it so.
 You will move to another ministry or pass away and go to your reward as David and every other godly leader has done.
-The question for you is, “have you made plans for a smooth transition from your leadership the administration and management of those who will remain after you are gone?”
+The question for you is, 'have you made plans for a smooth transition from your leadership to the administration and management of those who will remain after you are gone?'
 The leader who has put in place a plan for the work to continue after he or she has passed on, is wise, discrete and forethoughtful.
 Their work will endure.